pftbest/zenoh-backend-sqlite/README.md

 ### Behaviour on deletion
 On deletion of a key, the corresponding key is removed from the `"default"` Column Family.
 An entry with the "deletion" flag set to true and the deletion timestamp is inserted in the `"data-info"` Column Family (to avoid re-insertion of points with an older timestamp in case of un-ordered messages).
 At regular interval, a task cleans-up the `"data-info"` Column Family from entries with old timestamps and the "deletion" flag set to true

 ### Behaviour on GET
 On GET operations:
-  * if the selector is a unique key (i.e. not containing any `'*'`): the value and its encoding and timestamp for the corresponding key are directly retrieved from the 2 Column Families using `get` RocksDB operation.
+  * if the selector is a unique key (i.e. not containing any `'*'`): the value and its encoding and timestamp for the corresponding key are directly retrieved from the 2 Column Families using `get` Sqlite operation.
-  * if the selector is a key expression: the storage searches for matching keys, leveraging RocksDB's [Prefix Seek](https://github.com/facebook/rocksdb/wiki/Prefix-Seek) if possible to minimize the number of entries to check.
+  * if the selector is a key expression: the storage searches for matching keys, leveraging Sqlite's [Prefix Seek](https://github.com/facebook/sqlite/wiki/Prefix-Seek) if possible to minimize the number of entries to check.

 -------------------------------
 ## How to install it